 open to nationals of countries that have sent fewer than 50,000 immigrants to

 the United States over the past 5 years.

-For the current registration
+The DV Lottery registration is typically one month in the late autumn.
 All entries must be submitted online during an open registration period via the electronic DV Entry Form at http://www.dvlottery.state.gov.

 PAST PARTICIPANTS, PLEASE TAKE NOTE: Paper notification has been phased out, and will not happen for DV 2013 or DV2014 registrants, who will only be able to verify whether or not they get a winning number via Entry Status Check online with the Department of State.
 Winners will not be notified by mail.